HussainAther/philosophy/neuro/braincomputer.md

 We may imagine the brain as a computer through neural circuitry excitation/inhibitation ratios as a property for cognitive function in cortical circuits.
 Research in circuit function on synaptic parameters in memory and decision-making can give us parameter spcaes to reduce NMDAR conductance strengths from excitatory pyramidal neurons to inhibitory interneurons or excitatory pyramidal neurons.
+We may apply dopamine neuronal activity using a bifurcation diagram.
+In math, we generally use bifurcation plots to study dynamical system behavior with respect to parameter variations or similar perturbations.